 If you haven't downloaded your Study Bible yet, you will find the download steps for your device(s) in this Help article.
 In these examples, we are using an iPad, though the functionality will be similar in all of our app variations.

-In the Olive Tree Bible App, Study Bibles are made up of two files: the Bible text and the Study Bible Notes.
+In the Olive Tree app, study Bibles are made up of two files: the Bible text and the Study Bible Notes.
 Downloading the ESV Study Bible from the 'Cloud' tab of the Library will download both files.
-Here is what the files look like in the Library when the ESV Study Bible has been downloaded:
+Here is what the Study Bible looks like in the Library:

 In the rest of this Help article, you will learn several ways to set up the Study Bible text and notes in your app to access its content for your Bible study.
 When you use the two files in tandem, you'll see how helpful a Study Bible will be in your Bible Study.

 Setting Up Your Study Bible for Parallel Reading